 - You found a provider you like who is not registered with the NDIA

 - An item you need to purchase with your NDIS funding (such as assistive technology) is only available through a non-registered provider (like a shop or online).

 Myth 2: Non-registered providers are less qualified or experienced.

 Whether a provider is registered or non-registered is unrelated to their qualifications or experience.
-Registration is time consuming and can be expensive, especially for a small business or someone who works on their own.
+Registration is time-consuming, especially for a small business or someone who works independently.

-Many non-registered providers are highly qualified in their fields such as allied health professionals.
+Many non-registered providers are highly qualified in their fields such as occupational therapists or speech therapists.
 Others may be very experienced at what they do, like support workers or lawn mowing companies.
 Some sell items recommended by people with relevant qualifications or registered providers (for example, fidget toys purchased online).

-Whether you use a registered or non-registered provider, it is worth checking on their qualifications and reviews of service to help assess if they’re the right fit for you.
-Google or Facebook reviews are a good place to start.
+Whether you use a registered or non-registered provider, it is worth checking on their qualifications and online reviews to help assess if they’re the right fit for you.
+Google or Facebook reviews are an excellent place to start.

-Myth #3: I can’t use sole traders or small businesses for services like cleaning, gardening maintenance people or support work.
+Myth 3: I can’t use sole traders or small businesses for services like therapy, cleaning, garden maintenance or support work.

 If you are plan managed, self manage or have a combination of the two, you can pay sole traders or other small businesses with your NDIS funds providing the support is reasonable and necessary.

 Examples include online stores that sell assistive technology, physical shops that sell consumable items such as nappies or nutrition aid, and support workers who may work independently.